Research Support Facility

-The Research Support Facility is headed by James Bussell and serves the Institute and worldwide community by providing and caring for the mice, zebrafish, rats and frogs used in research studies.
-The majority of Sanger Institute programmes use the Facility.
+The Research Support Facility serves the Institute and worldwide community by providing and caring for mice and zebrafish used in research studies.

-For more information, please click "Read more" below.
+For more about the facility's ongoing work, please click "Read more" button below.

 The facility serves the Institute and the worldwide research community by: